inodb/spectrum-viz-website/docs/mira-loading-data.md

 ## Overview

-Mira's input data comes from the [scRNA pipeline](https://github.com/shahcompbio/SCRNApipeline) as a collection of JSON files - one for each sample (for a given patient).
-You will also need a YAML file that describes the metadata.

 Using the loaders will populate Elasticsearch with:

 - Cell type, cluster, and tSNE dimension data for each cell